“Disappointment to a noble soul is what cold water is to burning metal; it strengthens, tempers, intensifies, but never destroys it.” — Eliza Tabor

-Interestingly, on the day of the hearing, even my colleagues I’d not called upon, spoke up for me.
+Interestingly, on the day of the hearing, even my other colleagues I hadn’t called upon spoke up for me.
 I was shocked at the outcome of events in my favour: The company apologized profusely and annulled their statement against me.
 To say the least, I was restored to work.

-It’s so exciting to watch how God will fight our battles when we approach issues His way; God designed for us to overcome ALL hurt and challenges of life with a good attitude.
+It’s so exciting to watch how God fights our battles when we approach issues His way; God designed for us to overcome ALL hurt and challenges of life with a good attitude.

-A strong spirit can stand in anything (Prov 18:2).
+- A strong spirit can stand in anything (Prov 18:14).
 God’s Word is food for our spirit.
-It becomes our thoughts and words if we consume enough of it.
+It becomes our thoughts and words if we feed enough of it.
 God’s word can work through us helping us overcome any challenge.

 - Entrusting our lives to God helps us respond to negative circumstances out of a living relationship with Jesus Christ —love and not bitterness.